jperezdealgaba/osh-guide/Test_and_development_guide.md

 **Are you adding a new plugin?**

-- Do cspodman and csmock share the same argument name?
+- Do cspodman and csmock share the same plugin name?
 - Do cspodman and csmock share the same description name?
-- Should the argument enable the plugin by itself?

 **Are you adding a new argument to a plugin?**